 From their striking fur coloration to their smelly yet effective defense mechanism, skunks are unique and fascinating animals.
-There are several different species of skunks, but do any of them make good pets?
-Are there any laws surrounding the ownership of skunks as pets?
-Furthermore, what sorts of needs do they have in captivity?
+Do skunks make good pets?
+There are several different species of skunks, but which one of them makes a good pet?
+Are there any laws surrounding the ownership of a pet skunk?
+Furthermore, what sorts of needs does a pet skunk have in captivity?

 A Brief Introduction to the Skunk